 Students whose behaviour or work rate causes serious concern over time are put on report.
 This involves staff writing a comment and giving a grade for the student's behaviour for learning (BFL) for each lesson and during registration.
 Tutors and parents/carers also asked to sign to say that they have seen the report.
 Normally students are on report to their tutor, their mentor or their Head of Key Stage.
 In very serious cases, students will be put on report to the Senior Leadership Team.
-If students do not meet their targets on the report, sanctions will follow.
+If students do not meet their targets on the report, further sanctions will follow.

-Internal Isolation (Level 4 behaviour)
+Supported Study Room (Level 4 behaviour)

-This is used with students who are involved in serious misbehaviour).
-Students are withdrawn from lessons for the day and work in isolation under the supervision of a member of staff.
-Their breaktime and lunchtime is also set at an earlier time than the rest of the school.
-Please note that isolation for a day will last from Period 2 until an hour after school.
-Arrangements will need to be made by the parents/carers for the collection of the students from school at the end of the isolation period.
+This is used with students who are involved in serious misbehaviour or sustained disruptive behaviour.
+Students are withdrawn from lessons for part of the day or for the full day and work in the Supported Study Room (SSR) under the supervision of a member of staff.
+Their break time and lunchtime is also set at an earlier time than the rest of the school.
+Please note that Supported Study for a day will last until an hour after school.
+Arrangements will need to be made by the parents/carers for the collection of the students from school at the end of the SSR period.

-• Suspension (Level 5 behaviour) - (for one or more days).
+Suspension (Level 5 behaviour) - (for one or more days).

 This is for very serious offences such as physical or verbal abuse of staff or assaults on other students.
-The head teacher (or Deputy acting in her absence) is responsible for suspensions.
-Following a suspension parents/carers must bring the student back to school for a readmission meeting before the student is allowed to return to lessons.
+Additionally, sustained disruptive behaviour that hinders the learning of others will lead to suspension.
+The head teacher (or deputy acting in their absence) is responsible for suspensions.
+Following a suspension, parents/carers must bring the student back to school for a readmission meeting before the student is allowed to return to lessons.
 During this meeting the school and parents/carers work together in order to support the young person.